Drops and Withdrawals

-If you drop your class before the census date, neither the class nor a grade will show up on your transcript.
+If you drop your class on or before the census date, it will not appear on your official transcript.

-If you drop your class after the census date (otherwise known as a withdrawal), the class and a grade of "W" will show up on your transcript.
+If you drop your class after the census date for the class (otherwise known as a withdrawal), the class and a grade of "W" will show up on your official transcript.

 How do I know the census dates for my semester?